elipousson/presentations/2016-07-22-baltimore-data-day.md

 ---

-## How do you show your work?

 Note:

-One advantage of both, Google Sheets and CARTO is that it is easy to share your data and your maps for public comment or to collaborate with partners.
+One advantage of Google Sheets and CARTO is that they help us to **show our work**.
+Both tools make it easy to share data and maps online, where we can look to residents, members, and partners for questions or comments.

 One of the most exciting aspects of these tools is the opportunity to make complicated issues easier for people to understand.
 So far we have focused on creating descriptive visuals that we are using to get a better understand of the landscape of housing issues in historic neighborhoods.